 Report Summary Report Title Housing Ombudsman Complaint Handling Code Self-Assessment Update.
 Purpose of Report To update Members of the completion of the Housing Ombudsman Complaint Handling Code.
-Recommendations That the Policy &amp; Performance Improvement Committee: a) endorse the completed Housing Ombudsman Complaint Handling Code Self-Assessment; and b) recommend to the Governance, General Purposes &amp; LGR Committee that they approve the Housing Ombudsman Complaint Handling Code Self-Assessment and that it be published on the Council's website.
+That the Governance, General Purposes & Local Government Reorganisation Committee approve: Recommendations a) the completed Housing Ombudsman Complaint Handling Code Self-Assessment; and b) publication of the Self-Assessment on the Council's website.